polkadot-fellows/runtimes/pallets/rc-migrator/src/accounts.md

 forego this check if they do not need control thereof - for example when they are not holding any funds on their relay sovereign account.
 However, please note that someone could still send funds to that address before or after the migration.

+Example for Bifrost: this is the [relay sovereign account](https://polkadot.subscan.io/account/13YMK2eeopZtUNpeHnJ1Ws2HqMQG6Ts9PGCZYGyFbSYoZfcm) and it gets translated to this [sibling sovereign account](https://assethub-polkadot.subscan.io/account/13cKp89TtYknbyYnqnF6dWN75q5ZosvFSuqzoEVkUAaNR47A).